CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 What Happens if You’re Not Selected (Appeals and Alternatives)

 No laptop this time doesn’t mean the end.
 Please inquire about the reasons, such as marks or quota, by consulting your university focal person for further details.
-No formal appeal usually, but fixes happen if data was wrong during the correction window.
+No formal appeal usually, but fixes happen if the data was wrong during the correction window.
 Look into the federal PM Laptop Scheme or other scholarships next.

 Laptop Specifications and Details